 Overview

-Bits-N-Bites is a networking showcase that focuses on Internet standards, technology and related subjects.
+Bits-N-Bites is a networking showcase that focuses on open Internet standards, Interoperability of technologies and other subjects of interest to the Internet standards community.
 The event is attended by a body of approximately 1,200 engineers, computer scientists and academicians who are at the forefront of developing standards for the continuing expansion and robustness of the Internet and who hail from more than 40 different countries.

 The Setting: